Master Pond Manager

 COURSE STRUCTURE.
 Course curriculum is offered through two tracks, the full Master Pond Manager certificate or a letter of completion in management.

 MASTER POND MANAGER ($500).
-Participants can choose to complete the full, six-week e-learning, field curriculum, and exam to obtain the marketable Master Pond Manager recognition.
+Participants can choose to complete the full, six-module e-learning, field curriculum, and exam to obtain the marketable Master Pond Manager recognition.
 Master Pond Managers will be recognized through this program for their achievement and increase in knowledge in both recreational and stormwater pond management.
 Participants who complete the full six-week Master Pond Manager curriculum will also be eligible to receive 3 hours of recertification credits toward their Category 5 pesticide license.
 To maintain certification, participants must complete continuing education requirements.

 - Recreational Pond Management, or